Rustam-Z/data-structures-and-algorithms/README.md

     <img src="images/time_complexity2.png" width=500>

 ## Searching Techniques
-- **Searching** is an operation which finds the location of a given element in a list.
+- **Searching** is an operation that finds the location of a given element in a list.
 - The search is said to be **successful** or **unsuccessful** depending on whether the element that is to be searched is found or not.

 ### Linear Search